ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 The third layer of the proposed sync protocol is based on `crypto-portfolio` UR type, aiming to synchronize the accounts related to multiple coins.

-We break down its structure in Figure 5 based on newly defined UR types: `crypto-portfolio-coin`, `crypto-coin-identity`, `crypto-detailed-account` and `crypto-portfolio-metadata`.
+We break down its structure in Figure 5 based on newly defined UR types: `crypto-portfolio-coin`, `coin-identity`, `crypto-detailed-account` and `crypto-portfolio-metadata`.
 The CDDL for the new UR types are given hereafter.

 ```mermaid
 flowchart TB